 Equity and inclusion are regular and pervasive themes of our conversations with one another, with our musical families, and in our communication with our local community.
 Our teachers support the work of Black, Brown, and Indigenous educators, content creators, and authors as part of our ongoing professional development.
 And our studio contracts and invests in Black-owned businesses with a goal that 30% of our budget goes directly to support the Black community.
 We know we will not always be perfect in our social and racial justice efforts, but we promise to take responsibility for our own discomfort, to be transparent about our mistakes, to repair damage we cause, and to keep doing the work.
 Forever.

 Our bodies are our homes.
 They are precious and worthy of love, care, dignity, self-trust, and respect.
-Our studio is a safe and affirming places where bodies are free to express, expand, and tell their own story.
+Our studio is a safe and affirming place where bodies are free to express, expand, and tell their own story.
 We embrace body diversity and celebrate the transformational practice of bodies living, moving, singing, and playing in community.

 Fat bodies, disabled bodies, trans bodies, melanated bodies, neurodiverse bodies, houseless bodies, aging bodies, young bodies: you are loved here.